Biosimilars

 A "biosimilar" is a biological medicinal product that is similar to another biological medicinal product (reference product) already approved in the European Economic Area (EEA).
 Biological medicinal products (biologics) are products that are produced in a biological system, such as bacteria or yeast, or isolated from a biological source, such as the human or animal organism.
 The basic principle of a biosimilar development is the comparability between the reference product and the "biosimilar" product, whereby this proof of comparability is conducted in several steps.

-1. Step - Comparison of drug quality (comparability of physicochemical properties and biological activity)
+1. Step - Comparison of medicinal product quality (comparability of physicochemical properties and biological activity)

 2. Step - Comparison of preclinical properties (comparative preclinical studies)